Creating a rock solid referral network

 Perfect the art of under-promising and over-delivering (rather than the other way around) so you always exceed expectations and deliver high-quality output.
 Build up visual proof of your great approach by encouraging referrals, testimonials and endorsements on the likes of Google Reviews and LinkedIn.
 And don’t forget to thank your contacts for any leads they pass your way.
 See this article for some more ideas on how to encourage contacts to recommend you.

 We are all very busy and it’s easy to drop out of touch with a contact for several months.
 During that time, they or you may be working on a business opportunity that you could both benefit from.

 So diarise ways to keep in regular contact with your contacts.
 You don’t want to be continually in their face, but you do want to remain on their radar.
 There are numerous keeping in touch ways to choose from.

 Pick channels of communication they most engage with and also vary them to remain fresh and interesting.
-Try using social media updates (responding to theirs as much as broadcasting your own), send them valuable insight, pass business opportunities their way, give them special offers, ring them up for time, meet them socially etc.
+Try using social media updates (responding to theirs as much as broadcasting your own), send them valuable insight, pass business opportunities their way, give them special offers, ring them from time to time, meet them socially etc.

 Don’t forget to sprinkle in face-to-face contact as it enables a greater dialogue between the two of you from which business opportunities are more likely to flow.

 You don’t have to be an extrovert or ooze charisma to establish a rock-solid referral network.
 You do, however, have to have a genuine interest in the people in your network and want to support them.

 This is one of the reasons why it’s sensible to go for quality rather than quantity when building your network.
 You want to be with these people for the long run and, if you flit in and out of your relationship with them, they’re unlikely to send decent business opportunities your way.